Snapshot

 The University is located in rural Shropshire.
 It enjoys a single campus site and provides a safe and secure environment in which students can study and live comfortably in modern student dormitories.
 Harper Adams also has excellent transport links to Birmingham, as well as the nearby attractive town of Shrewsbury.

 • Have questions about which abroad program to choose and the application process?
-Schedule a meeting with an advisor at the Office of Global Learning.
+Visit the Get Advice page and learn how to connect with an Education Abroad Advisors.

 • Selected your program and have questions about international course approvals or academic policies while abroad?
 Please reach out to cals-studentservices@cornell.edu.